Thursday, November 1, 2012

 -Do your homework.
 Know what type of stories the literary journal is seeking.
 Know the name of the editor you’re submitting to.

 -Don’t send simultaneous submissions to literary journals.
 Editors are pressed for time.
 They may plan an entire issue around your story.
 So when you phone them and say, “Ooops, someone else printed that story.”
 They won’t be pleased.
-What you could do instead is offer them the story exclusively for a short period of time (four months).
+What you could do instead is offer them the story exclusively for a short period (four months).

 -Use the stamp of the country you’re sending to…